Collegiate-Edu-Nation/chatbot-util/README.md

 However, wrapping the backend's python executable with the location of the built `FRONT_DIR` before adding it to your path should do the trick.
 See the `postInstall` script in [package.nix] for further reference

 ## Advanced Usage

+### Verification

+After `Generate` finishes, `chatbot-util` will automatically display a toast message if any previous entries in the extended FAQ are missing or modified, indicating the new FAQ is not verified

+This can be very helpful for identifying regressions when you're just intending on adding new teams, employees, and/or questions

 ### Modifications